abhising10p14/SciCalcy/README.md

 # SciCalcy
-A tool  made using modules of python(NumPy,SciPy,esaygui ) for solving higher mathematical equation and scientific calculation
+A tool  made using modules of python(NumPy,SciPy,esaygui ),C++,Eigen for solving higher mathematical equation and scientific calculation